 There are many ways to ecologically enhance your own garden or balcony.
-This does not require a huge pond or hectare-sized flowering meadows.
+This does not require a huge pond or hectare-sized wildflower meadows.
 Here, we provide a few tips on how to improve the living conditions for fauna and flora in the own home – with simple means and based on our experiences.

 Tip 1 – Feeding birds (correctly)

 Feeding all year round?
 There are different opinions.
 The Naturschutzbund Deutschland e.
 V. (NABU) is a German non-governmental organization with the aim of protecting nature and the environment.
 According to NABU, year-round feeding alone cannot prevent the decline in biodiversity.
 They recommend winter feeding.
 Other voices, such as that of ornithologist Peter Berthold, are clearly in favor of year-round feeding.
 We have opted for the latter.

 The ornithologist emphasizes that fat balls in particular are very popular with birds in summer because they provide them with the energy they need to fly.
 Animals require about 25 times more energy to fly than to run or hop.

 Here are a few important points to consider when feeding birds:

 - Clean the feeders regularly, otherwise there is a risk that infectious disease spread among the animals.

 - Do not feed fat balls in nets.
 The animals can get caught and injure themselves.

 - Use high quality food consisting of sunflower seeds, native seeds, raisins, fruit, oatmeal, bran, and/or mealworms.